amingolmahalle/Pumpkin/Documents/Technical/EF Migration Commands.md

 # EF Core Migrations
 These command would help you yo setup EF in this project and use migrations to change your database schema.
-The database engine is `Postgresql`, supported officially by `.net core >= 3.1`.
+The database engine is `sqlserver`, supported officially by `.net core >= 3.1`.

 ## Check If EF is Enabled?
 To enable EF in persistence project of your solution, should enter to project path.
-As for this project is `Src/Persistence/Contexts` :
+As for this project is `Src/SampleWebApi/Data` :
-> cd Src/Infrastructure/Contexts
+> cd Src/SampleWebApi/Data

 Now you can check EF is enabled in you project by this command
 >dotnet ef version